Tigers' Warwick Saupold: Picks up win Sunday

 Saupold (2-1) picked up the win Sunday against Toronto by pitching a spotless 11th inning.

 Saupold was the seventh Detroit pitcher of the game, and he retired the Blue Jays in order in the top of the 11th.
-He then picked up the win when the Tigers scored on a bases-loaded walk in the bottom of the inning.
-The Australian right-hander now has a 2.14 ERA and 1.01 WHIP, as he's been a strong long-relief option in a generally shaky Detroit bullpen.
+He then won when the Tigers scored on a bases-loaded walk in the bottom of the inning.
+The Australian right-hander now has a 2.14 ERA and 1.01 WHIP while serving as a strong long-relief option in a generally shaky Detroit bullpen.

 More News